nextpyp/pyp/docs/tutorials/tomo_empiar_10164.rst

 Step 9.
 Filter particles
 ------------------------

-.. nextpyp:: Identify duplicates and particles with low alignment scores (:fa:`stopwatch` 4 min)
+.. nextpyp:: Identify and remove duplicates and particles with low alignment scores (:fa:`stopwatch` 4 min)
   :collapsible: open

   * Click on ``Particles`` (output of the :bdg-secondary:`3D refinement` block) and select :bdg-primary:`Particle filtering`